AnimMouse/torrent-webseed-creator/README.md

 Combines the best of both worlds (P2P and Direct HTTP Link).

 ## How to use
-1. Create a repository on GitHub using this template by clicking "Use this template."
+1. Create a repository on GitHub using this template by clicking "Use this template" and then click "Create a new repository".
 2. Go to the Actions tab.
-3. Choose a program to use by clicking the name of the program under "all workflows."
+3. Choose a program to use by clicking the name of the program under "All workflows".
 [Comparison of torrent creators](https://github.com/AnimMouse/torrent-webseed-creator/wiki/Comparison-of-torrent-creators)
-4. Besides the "This workflow has a workflow_dispatch event trigger.", click "Run workflow."
+4. Besides the "This workflow has a workflow_dispatch event trigger.", click "Run workflow".
 4. Input the required information at the dropdown box.
 (Example inputs are predefined.)
    * Name: The name of the torrent file.
    * Comment: The comment inside the torrent file.